 image name for an image scan.
 Component Digest

-For the Scan Controller to keep track of your report, provide the digest or most unique identifier of your artifact into the
+For the Scan Controller to keep track of your report, provide your artifact’s digest or most unique identifier of your artifact into the

 bom>metadata>component>version field of the XML generated as an output.